-The ARC&D creates coordinated opportunities for people to learn about the importance of Arts and Agricultural heritage to our lives today We connect visitors with stories from along the Quilt Trail and promote our local farm and downtown businesses via our website, YouTube story channel, map brochure, and mobile app.
-We rely on many community groups, quilt guilds, local government, and donors, to continue the Trail in ways that would make Ms. Groves and her Adams County, Ohio, community proud.
+The ARC&D creates coordinated opportunities for people to learn about the importance of arts and agricultural heritage to our lives today.
+We connect visitors with stories from along the Quilt Trail and promote our local farm and downtown businesses.
+We rely on many community groups, quilt guilds, local government, and individual donors, to continue the Trail in ways that would make Ms. Groves and her Adams County, Ohio, community proud.
 Our region hosted the National Gathering in Greeneville of Quilt Trails from across the county in 2016.

 In 2017 we launched the Quilt Stories Project — collection and preservation of quilt stories sponsored by the Tennessee Arts Commission, and supported by East TN State University Anthropology Department and many volunteers.
 This YouTube Story Project of 40 (and growing) audio/slideshow stories brings quilt stories to life for you.
 You can now view these stories online!
 Videos produced by Megan Gauck, Rachel Wheeler, Emily Bidgood, with support from Lindsey King and the Tennessee Arts Commission.